Residential rent-to-own demystified

 The broker’s role

 Did you know that the Real Estate Brokerage Act and the regulations thereunder also apply to a lease with option to purchase?
-In such a case the broker must fulfill his duty to verify, inform and advise in the same manner as with any other real estate or mortgage transaction.
+In such a case the broker must fulfill his duty to verify, inform and advise in the same manner as with any other real estate transaction.

 To properly guide you, your broker must therefore be knowledgeable on the subject of residential leasing with option to purchase.
 This means that he must be very familiar and comply with the Real Estate Brokerage Act, the Act respecting the Régie du logement and the applicable rules contained in the Québec Civil Code.